ksatchit/sock-shop/README.md

 - Access the grafana dashboard via the NodePort (or loadbalancer) service IP or via a port-forward operation on localhost

+  Note: To change the service type to Loadbalancer, perform a `kubectl edit svc prometheus -n monitoring` and replace `type: NodePort` to `type: LoadBalancer`

   ```
   kubectl get svc -n monitoring
   ```